San Marino in the Eurovision Song Contest 2025: San Marino Song Contest 2025

 Italian DJ Francesco Facchinetti (pictured in 2009) was joined by Flora Canto to host San Marino Song Contest 2025.

-On 26 July 2024, SMRTV confirmed that the nation would compete at the Eurovision Song Contest 2025.
-As part of the announcement, they stated that Una voce per San Marino ("A voice for San Marino") would return for a fourth consecutive occasion as the selection process.
-In late September, SMRTV posted the rules and regulations for the event, and set the date of the final round as 22 February 2025 at the Nuovo de Dogana.
+In late September, SMRTV posted the rules and regulations for the fourth edition of Una voce per San Marino to select the Sammarinese entry, and set the date of the final round as 22 February 2025 at the Nuovo de Dogana.
 Semi-finals would be held between 17 and 21 February to select eleven finalists.

 By December 2024, after a new investment plan for SMRTV was announced, the national final was rebranded as San Marino Song Contest 2025.
 As part of the rebrand, the selection event would receive a new logo, and an updated format and rules.
 Executive production was announced to be handled by Icona and Media Evolution, with Massino Bonelli as artistic director, and Cristiano D'Alisera as director.

-San Marino Song Contest 2025 consisted of six semi-finals for foreign nationals – followed by a second chance round – and one semi-final reserved for Sammarinese nationals.
+San Marino Song Contest 2025 consisted of six semi-finals for foreign nationals—followed by a second chance round—and one semi-final reserved for Sammarinese nationals.
 The 20-participant final round of the event took place on 8 March 2025 and was hosted by Flora Canto and Francesco Facchinetti.
-As the name change took place after the start of the event, the semi-finals were still broadcast under the old name Una voce per San Marino.
+Despite the official name change, the semi-finals were still broadcast under the old name Una voce per San Marino.